travelnxt/appacitive-docs/v1.0/index.md

 Response format
 ------------

 The response from the api will always return a JSON object (even in the case of a failure).
 The success or failure status of the transaction will be returned in the form of a status object.
-Incase the operation does not return any data then the json response would contain just the status object itself.
+Incase the operation does not return any data then the JSON response would contain just the status object itself.
 The JSON structure of the status object is shown.

 ** Status object properties **